-Last quarter Workiva reported revenues of $131.5 million, up 24.5% year on year, beating analyst revenue expectations by 4.36%.
-It was a decent quarter for the company, with accelerating customer growth but an underwhelming revenue guidance for the next quarter.
-The company added 62 enterprise customers paying more than $100,000 annually to a total of 1,186.
+Last quarter Workiva reported revenues of $132.8 million, up 17.8% year on year, in line with analyst expectations.
+It was a weak quarter for the company, with underwhelming revenue guidance for the next quarter and decelerating customer growth.
+The company added 71 enterprise customers paying more than $100,000 annually to a total of 1,257.

 Is Workiva buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-With Workiva being the first among its peers to report earnings this season, we don't have anywhere else to look at to get a hint at how this quarter will unravel for software stocks, but there has been positive sentiment among investors in the segment, with the stocks up on average 1.66 % over the last month.
-Workiva is up 0.86% during the same time, and is heading into the earnings with analyst price target of $89.90, compared to share price of $77.81.
+There has been positive sentiment among investors in the software segment, with the stocks up on average 7.77% over the last month.
+Workiva is down 4.67% during the same time, and is heading into the earnings with analyst price target of $88.00, compared to share price of $88.24.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.